Nathan Gill: Political career

 In July 2012, he came last in the election of councillor for the Llanbedrgoch electoral division.

 In May 2013, he led the UKIP group of candidates in the Anglesey local elections, which included his wife, Jana Gill (standing for Canolbarth Môn), and his sister, Jayne Gill (for Aethwy).
 Gill himself stood to be elected as councillor for the new electoral division of Seiriol, but he came in eighth place with 7% of the vote.
 The party did not win any seats on the island's council.

 In August 2013, he came third behind Plaid Cymru's Rhun ap Iorwerth in the National Assembly for Wales by-election for Ynys Môn.

 With John Bufton stepping down as MEP in 2014, Gill was selected as the top UKIP candidate for Wales in the European Parliament election and held the seat for the party.
+He received criticism for opting to drive to Strasbourg and Brussels rather than flying or using the train as media commentators claimed it allowed him to claim more on mileage expenses.
+Gill responded by stating he did it for practical reasons due to no direct flights being available in his constituency.

 During the UKIP Wales Conference on 6 December 2014, Farage, leader of the UK Independence Party, announced that Gill would be the Leader of the Party in Wales.
 During the 2015 general election campaign, Gill represented UKIP in the ITV Welsh TV Leaders debate.
 During the election campaign, Gill denied human involvement in climate change, comments which were strongly criticised by other leaders.